-If the seat belt is incorrectly fastened, it cannot protect as intended.
-Furthermore, an incorrectly fastened seat belt can cause additional injury, for example, in an accident, during braking or when abruptly changing direction.
+If the seat belt is not worn correctly, it cannot perform its intended protective function.
+An incorrectly fastened seat belt can also cause injuries, for example, in the event of an accident or when braking or changing direction abruptly.
 This poses an increased risk of injury or even fatal injury.